substrait-io/bft/README.md

    ```

 - **Datafusion**
-  We may install a CLI SQL console for testing Datafusion functions.
+   For testing with Datafusion, its CLI SQL console can be used.
 Installation instructions for various architectures can be found [here](https://arrow.apache.org/datafusion/user-guide/cli.html).
   ```
   $ datafusion-cli
   > select power(2,3);
   ```
 - **DuckDB**
-  We may install a CLI console or a Python interface for testing with DuckDB.
+  For testing with DuckDB, its CLI console or Python interface can be used.
 Installation instructions for various architectures and configuration can be found [here](https://duckdb.org/docs/installation/).
   ```
   $ duckdb
   D select pow(1,2);
   ```
 - **Postgres**
-  We may use the Postgres CLI for testing, instructions for installation in various architectures through installers, packages or source code can be found [here](https://www.postgresql.org/download/).
+  The Postgres CLI can be utilized for testing.
+Instructions for installation on various architectures through installers, packages, or source code can be found [here](https://www.postgresql.org/download/).
   ```
   $ psql postgres
   postgres=# SELECT 2147483647::integer % 5;